-Temptation is the first vessel in South Australia to be given a licence to swim with and study these magnificent mammals and has been operating successful dolphin swim and watch cruises from Glenelg since.
+Temptation is the first vessel in South Australia to be given a licence to swim with and study these magnificent mammals and has been operating successful dolphin swim and watch tours from Glenelg since 2002.

 What to Bring: Camera, Towel, Sunblock, Hat, Swim wear (if swimming, please have on prior to arriving)